roovo/obsidian-card-board/CONTRIBUTING.md

 - is TODO up to date?
 - pre-release new version
   - main.js
-  - manifest.json (the version in here is what is displaye as the current plugin version in obsidian)
+  - manifest.json (the version in here is what is displayed as the current plugin version in obsidian)
   - style.css
   - release notes